CoopersDigitalProduction/foundation-snippets/panini.md

 ## src/helpers/contains.js
 Checks if a string contains specific text and replaces it.
-In this example, we're checking if the given string has 'page_name.html' string and we're removing '.html' from it.
+In this example, we're returning the `page` variable without the `.html` text.
 ```javascript
 module.exports = function(needle, haystack, options) {
   let anchor = needle.replace(haystack + '.html', '');